ZipCodeCore/BlueJ.NaiveTicket/README.md

 ```
 public Book(String title, double price)
 ```
+- The Book constructor has 2 parameters: title and price

 ### Exercise 2.18
 * Can you guess what types some of the `Book` class’s fields might be?
+String and double
 * Can you assume anything about the names of its fields?

 READ upto and INCLUDING section 2.15 of this chapter.